ericom-gideon/docs/docs/apps/redeploying_an_app.md

 page_description: Knowledge base article to instruct users on the different methods of redeploying an app
 page_keywords: redeploy redeployment webhook cli

-## Redeploying an App
+## Redeploying an app

 #### Overview

 Ninefold has four (count 'em...four!) ways to redeploy your Rails app.

-1. Auto redeployment from Github/Bitbucket repo
+1. Auto redeployment from GitHub/Bitbucket repo
-2. Manual redeployment from Ninefold Portal
+2. Manual redeployment from the Ninefold dashboard
-3. Triggering Redeployment via Ninefold Deployment URL
+3. Triggering redeployment via Ninefold deployment URL
-4. Triggering Redeployment via CLI command
+4. Triggering redeployment via a CLI command

 _Redeployments occur across all servers in your application, including any database servers._

-#### Auto Redeployment from Github/Bitbucket
+#### Auto redeployment from GitHub/Bitbucket

 When you commit a change to your repo (same branch as your Ninefold deployment) and you have the __Automatically redeploy my app when I push updates to my code__ checked off in the Overview tab of your app, that will trigger a redeploy on Ninefold.

-#### Manual Redeployment via Ninefold Portal
+#### Manual redeployment via the Ninefold dashboard

 It is also possible to manually redeploy your application by clicking on the redeploy button on any tab within your app on the Ninefold Portal.

 _You may notice that there is a drop-down option to force redeploy.
 Think of this as a clean state.
 Rather than running any new migrations and making changes to the existing code, this option will completely redeploy the code from Github, running any pre- or post-migration code you may have specified and re-running all of your migrations.
 This option may take longer than a standard redeploy and it will cause an outage to your users for the duration of the deployment.
 The duration of a force deploy depends on the size of your app (in particular how many gems there are to install) but will be close to the time of your initial deployment._

-#### Triggering Redeployment via Ninefold Deployment URL
+#### Triggering redeployment an URL

-This is a great option when incorporating Continuous Integration (CI).
+This is a great option when incorporating continuous integration (CI).

-1. Login into the Ninefold portal
-2. Click on your existing app's Overview page.
+1. Click on your existing app's overview page.
-3. Copy the Deployment URL and paste it into the  browser of your choice or you can enter the curl command ($ curl [Deployment URL]) into your CI when your tests pass.
+2. Copy the deployment URL and paste it into the browser of your choice or you can enter the curl command ($ curl [Deployment URL]) into your CI when your tests pass.

 You will now see your app redeploying!

 To reset the URL:

-1. Login into the Ninefold portal
-2. Go to your existing app's Overview page
+1. Go to your existing app's overview page
-3. Click Reset button (beside Deployment URL).
+2. Click reset button (beside deployment URL).
 A new URL will be generated.

-#### Triggering Redeployment via CLI command
+#### Triggering redeployment via the CLI

 Already use and love our CLI?
 Proceed after you run: